zrdzn/finance/README.md

 Data is securely stored in a PostgreSQL database.
 ## 🛠️ Features

+### AI Image Analysis
+- Upload images of receipts and invoices to automatically extract transaction data
+- AI-powered image recognition scans and identifies products, prices, and transaction details
+- Edit and verify AI-extracted data before finalizing the transaction
+- Supports various receipt formats from different merchants and shops

 ### Vault Management
 - A Vault is a central place for managing:
     - Members